Joonatan88/Data-analytics-for-strategic-planning-with-PowerBI/Analysis and methodology/README.md

 ## Structure of project
 1. Identify information needs of our client and understand the business question
-2. Data gathering and preprocessing
+2. Data gathering, preprocessing and data model
 3. Data-analysis with PowerBI
 4. Building visuals for informed decision making with PowerBi